j-fu/ExtendableSparse.jl/README.md

 # ExtendableSparse

-Sparse matrix class which allows cheaper assembly by using a different data structure for extension.
+Sparse matrix class with efficient assembly.

-Still work in progress.
+While SparseMatrixCSC is extendable as well, extending it is expensive for larger problems, due to the implementation of extension without an intermediate data structure.